Skip to main content

 Cloud execution

-• Run the test against each row of data in the test dataset.
+• If you select all rows, the test is executed against each row of data in the test dataset.

 • Build reports list each execution individually.